-The ‘La Niña’ pattern may create colder, wetter conditions in the Northern U.S. this year, according to predictions by the National Oceanic and Atmospheric Administration (NOAA).
-The NOAA anticipates that colder than normal temperatures could extend from Montana to Western Michigan, with increased precipitation likely around the northern Rocky Mountains and the Great Lakes.i
+The ‘La Niña’ pattern may create colder, wetter conditions in the Northern U.S. this year, according to predictions by the National Oceanic and Atmospheric Administration (NOAA).i For the third year, the NOAA anticipates that colder than normal temperatures could extend from Montana to Western Michigan, with increased precipitation likely around the northern Rocky Mountains and the Great Lakes.ii Scientists believe there is greater than 50% chance the La Niña pattern will remain through April 2018.iii

 With freezing temperatures, snow, and winter storms on the horizon, homeowners may want to take special precautions to protect their families and their homes.
 By taking action early, before a big blizzard strikes, you can help reduce the occurrence of winter risks, from frozen pipes to water damage to roof collapse.
 These tips from our Private Client Group advisors can help you avoid common winter hazards and stay safer this season.